openstack/openstack-manuals/doc/admin-guide/source/shared-file-systems-security-services.rst

 :ref:`share network <shared_file_systems_share_networks>`.

-To create a security service, specify the security service type, a description of a security service, DNS IP address used inside tenant's network, security service IP address or host name, domain, security service user or group used by tenant, and a password for the user.
+To create a security service, specify the security service type, a description of a security service, DNS IP address used inside project's network, security service IP address or host name, domain, security service user or group used by project, and a password for the user.
 The share name is optional.

 Create a ``ldap`` security service: